 The size of the building, unusual for the Lyonnais, and above all the conservation of its medieval appearance, must have helped to give credibility to the family legend which made the de Sèves direct descendants of a celebrated feudal family of Piedmont, known from the 13th century, the Marquises of Seva.

 Around 2:30 PM, our group head to Beaune for an invitation-only, exclusive Hospices de Beaune’s wine tasting hosted by Sotheby’s Wine.
 A mesmerizing experience, lost between A-level incredible bottle, in good company with specialists from Paris, London and New York.

-Amongst the 14 glasses we tasted, we’ll surely never forget the Mersault Premier Cru Les Genevrières, Cuvée Philippe Le Bon (2017) and the Batard Montrachet Grand Cru Cuvée François de Salins (2016).
-Being sommeliers isn’t our job at all, so we won’t pretend to describe their powerful bouquets, nor the notes that really dominated our mouth and palate: the first is a Mersault of proper substance, the second one is a red wine we’ll challenge you to try and not be amazed.
-Try it to believe it.
+Amongst the 14 wines we tasted, we’ll surely never forget the Mersault Premier Cru Les Genevrières, Cuvée Philippe Le Bon (2017) and the Mazis-Chambertin Grand Cru, Cuvée Madeleine Collignon (2015).
+Being sommeliers isn’t our job at all, so we won’t spend words describing you their powerful bouquets, nor the notes that really dominated Car&vintage’s nostrils, mouth or palate.
+When you’ll read their names in your French wine list, don’t hesitate.

 Beaune – Milan